Simon2828/west-bridgford-advice-centre/src/pages/products/index.md

     - image: /img/bottom-right.jpg
       text: >
-        CONFIDENTIALITY AND DATA PROTECTION POLICY  All Centre volunteers are required to sign a document to confirm that they will uphold this confidentiality policy.
-The Centre’s Data Privacy Statement in full is available on request by emailing westbridgfordadvicecentre@gmail.com
+        CONFIDENTIALITY AND DATA PROTECTION POLICY  The Centre’s Data Privacy Statement in full is available on request by emailing westbridgfordadvicecentre@gmail.com

         Our documents and records are held in accordance with the Data protection Act 1998 and the General Data Protection Regulation of 2018.